 Some industries use the word 'plant' to indicate specialist equipment, machinery or industrial premises.
-For the purposes of this guidance, the word 'plant' has purposely been avoided and is referred to as 'on-site machinery'.
+For the purposes of this guidance, the word 'plant' has purposely been avoided and is referred to as 'on-site machinery', 'on-site vehicles', 'sites' or 'facilities'.

 Types of on-site machinery include: